jfgeisler/phase-portrait-pipeline/README.md

 The pipeline was tested on MacOS 11.4, but the general structure of calls of Fiji/ImageJ and ilastik should stay the same and usable on MacOS and Linux.

 ## Prerequisites are recent versions of
-- conda
+- anaconda
 - Fiji
 - ilastik
 - (in some cases) JDK 8+
-- Install the pipeline in an environment.
+- We recommend installing the pipeline in a seperate environment.
 - The environment can be installed with the environment_pipe.yml file provided in the folder above.

 ### Installation of the environment
 With a conda installation you should follow [this guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) to install the environment in which all packages are preinstalled.
+Alternatively the installation can be performed by install the environment in the environments tab in Anaconda.

 ## What is needed in order to run the pipeline?
 - A macro in fiji/imageJ including saving the data that runs TrackMate (provided).
 - An ilastik project file (also provided).

-The Ilastik project file should only be moved together with the training data set.
-If not, it might not work properly.
+When moving the Ilastik project file be mindful of the dependency on the training data storage/filepath.

 The pipeline setup is stored automatically in two files.
 PipelineDataSettings.txt and PipelineSettings.csv.